riboviz/riboviz/docs/install.md

 Web site: [python](https://www.python.org/)

-If you already have Python you can skip this step.
-If you don't have Python then we recommend [Miniconda](https://conda.io/miniconda.html) Python.

-Either Python 2.7+ or Python 3.6+ can be used.
+It is strongly recommended that you use [Miniconda](https://conda.io/miniconda.html) Python 2.7+ or 3.6+.
+Alternatively, use the [Anaconda Distribution]https://www.anaconda.com/distribution/) of Python 2.7+ or 3.6+.

+The instructions which follow have been written under the assumption that you are using Miniconda Python.
+If using Anaconda then, when installing some packages, you will be told that they are already available.
+This is because Anaconda comes with a wide range of common Python packages.

+If you are using other distributions of Python you will need to consult the relevant documentation for each package for installation information.

-### Miniconda Python 2.7
+### Miniconda Python 2.7+

 Install: